ProFormA/proformaxml/Whitepaper.md

 - **title**

     The title serves as a short description of a file.
 It may be used as the link text for downloadable file links in the [filerefs](#feedback-type-filerefs) section.
 This is useful if responses tend to contain files with cryptic filenames.
+The title should be formatted as plaintext; multiple consecutive whitespace characters might be collapsed to a single whitespace character by the LMS.

 ### 8.4 The response-meta-data element